thamaraaalves/thamaraaalves.github.com/_posts/tumblr/2016-01-28-using-polymer-in-visual-studio-webform-project.md

 After long time I am back.
 This is my second post since I created this personal site.

-This is a professional post.
+This is a technical post.
 I started to learn polymer, webcomponents, to create a reusable module using webform with c# this month.

 Anyway, the question is **"How to install polymer in the project"**?